sutd-automated-programming-tools/clara-api-server/README.md

 Deployment
 ===========
-Launch a new ec2 instance \
+Launch a new ubuntu 20.04 Ec2 instance \
 Run the following commands in the terminal:
 ```bash
 echo '-----BEGIN OPENSSH PRIVATE KEY-----